Tacuma/MNISTFlaskApp/README.md

 The handwritten digit recognition was written with the flask microframework, and backed with a RandomForests model trained on the MNIST dataset.
 Simply draw a single digit number, click predict, and watch as the app generates a prediction.

-The front end was a flask modified from the html and stylesheets found here: https://github.com/llSourcell/how_to_deploy_a_keras_model_to_production
+The front end was a flask app modified from the html and stylesheets found here: https://github.com/llSourcell/how_to_deploy_a_keras_model_to_production

 And I built and trained the model with a little help from this book: